KushagraMahalwal/Django_recipe_project/README.md

-Project on Recipe app, using Django, bootstap to craete frontend and rendring it through django and python.
+Project on Recipe app, using Django, bootstap to craete frontend and rendering it through django and python.